 Going beyond SDDC and Hyper-convergence!

-Enterprise IT has been going through a lot of changes over the last decade given the shift of IT from virtualized environments to a private or public cloud, containers, new orchestration layers, new application description formats and the conversion of appliance-based service delivery to virtual appliances running on your infrastructure.
+Enterprise IT has been experiencing many changes over the last decade given the shift of IT from virtualized environments to a private or public cloud, containers, new orchestration layers, new application description formats and the conversion of appliance-based service delivery to virtual appliances running on your infrastructure.

 One of the common themes across a lot of these new technologies has been fast evolution, rapid iteration and the need to integrate them together.
 This puts the burden on the IT staff to keep up with all that is happening, while doing their day-to-day job.
 So all the agility benefits from cloud, containers and automation come at a cost of increasing complexity.
 Here is a curve that best represents what a lot of customers and IT teams are feeling:

-The question is how to tame this complexity in a datacenter?
+The question: how can this complexity be tamed in a datacenter?

 A datacenter typically has anywhere from hundreds to thousands of devices.
 On top of this infrastructure, customers typically install four kinds of software: